iamjabeed/LuxeHaven/README.md

   - Dynamic product catalog.
   - Product details with images, descriptions, and reviews.
   - Shopping cart and checkout process.
-  - Integration with RazorPay for payments.
+  - Integration with PayPal for payments.
   - Order confirmation and tracking.

 - **Search and Navigation**: